microsoft/playwright/docs/src/api/class-pageassertions.md

 ## method: PageAssertions.hasTitle

-Ensures page has a given title.
+Ensures the page has a given title.

 ```java
 assertThat(page).hasTitle("Playwright");